 Auto-fetched .

-Both Colanode and Huly have their unique strengths and serve similar purposes effectively.
+Huly appears to have several advantages over Colanode, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Typescript.
 However, they differ in their additional technology choices: Colanode uses CSS, JSX while Huly leverages Bash, Python, SCSS.